emilynordmann/AllOfUs-data-analysis/docs/05-analysis1.md

 ## Non-parametric options

 Finally, you may also need to compare groups where the data are non-parametric.
-This might be they violate an assumption of normality or linearity, or it could be that you're working with ordinal data from, for example, Likert scales.
+This might be because they violate an assumption of normality or linearity, or it could be that you're working with ordinal data from, for example, Likert scales.

 In the `polyps` dataset, one option (not a particularly sophisticated option I'll admit but it will suffice for showing the code) might be to conduct a Wilcoxon Rank Sum test (also known as a Mann-Whitney U test) on the `reduction` variable so that the data are transformed into ranks.